Particular/docs.particular.net/nservicebus/operations/tuning.md

 - nservicebus/licensing/licensing-limitations
 ---

-NServiceBus will by default try to optimize for maximum performance when it comes to message processing.
+NServiceBus uses defaults that ensure good performance in most common cases.
 While this is usually the preferred mode of operation there are situations where tuning needs to be applied.

 ## Tuning concurrency